Dagestan: Politics

 The parliament of Dagestan is the People's Assembly, consisting of 72 deputies elected for a four-year term.
 The People's Assembly is the highest executive and legislative body of the republic.

-The Constitution of Dagestan was adopted on 10 July 2003.
+The Constitution of Dagestan was adopted on July 10, 2003.
 According to it, the highest executive authority lies with the State Council, comprising representatives of fourteen ethnicities.
 The Constitutional Assembly of Dagestan appoints the members of the State Council for a term of four years.
 The State Council appoints the members of the Government.

 The ethnicities represented in the State Council are Avars, Dargins, Kumyks, Lezgins, Laks, Azerbaijanis, Tabasarans, Russians, Chechens, Nogais, Aguls, Rutuls, Tsakhurs, and Tats.

 Formerly, the Chairman of the State Council was the highest executive post in the republic, held by Magomedali Magomedovich Magomedov until 2006.
-On 20 February 2006, the People's Assembly passed a resolution terminating this post and disbanding the State Council.
+On February 20, 2006, the People's Assembly passed a resolution terminating this post and disbanding the State Council.
 Russian president, Vladimir Putin offered the People's Assembly the candidature of Mukhu Aliyev for the newly established post of the president of the Republic of Dagestan.
 The People's Assembly accepted the nomination, and Mukhu Aliyev became the first president of the republic.
-On 20 February 2010 Aliyev was replaced by Magomedsalam Magomedov.
+On February 20, 2010, Aliyev was replaced by Magomedsalam Magomedov.
 Ramazan Abdulatipov then became the head (acting 2013–2017, following the resignation of Magomedov).
-On 3 October 2017, Vladimir Vasilyev was appointed as head.
+On October 3, 2017, Vladimir Vasilyev was appointed as head.

+In the 2024 Russian presidential election, which critics called rigged and fraudulent, President Vladimir Putin won 92.93% of the vote in Dagestan.